An integral-free representation of the Dyson series using divided differences: Divided differences formulation of the time-evolution operator

 \subsection{Generalized permutation operator representation of the perturbation Hamiltonian}

 We begin by denoting the eigenstates and eigenenergies of the free Hamiltonian $H_0$ by $\mathcal{B}=\{|z\rangle\}$ and $\mathcal{E}=\{E_z\}$, respectively, such that \hbox{$H_0 | z \rangle = E_z| z \rangle$}.
 (For simplicity we assume a discrete countable set of eigenstates and eigenenergies).
 We will refer to $\mathcal{B}$ as the `computational basis'.
-Next, we write the perturbation Hamiltonian $V(t)$ as a sum of {\it generalized permutation operators} $\Pi_i$~\cite{gpm}: \beq V(t) =\sum_{i=0}^M \Pi_i(t)=\sum_{i=0}^M D_i(t) P_i \,, \eeq where every generalized permutation operator is further expressed as a product of a (time dependent) diagonal (in the computational basis) operator $D_i$ and a bona-fide permutation operator $P_i$.
+Next, we write the perturbation Hamiltonian $V(t)$ as a sum of {generalized permutation operators} $\Pi_i$~\cite{gpm}: \beq V(t) =\sum_{i=0}^M \Pi_i(t)=\sum_{i=0}^M D_i(t) P_i \,, \eeq where every generalized permutation operator is further expressed as a product of a (time dependent) diagonal (in the computational basis) operator $D_i$ and a bona-fide permutation operator $P_i$.
 Specifically, the action of $D_i$ and $P_i$ on a computational basis states is given by \hbox{$D_i | z \rangle = d_i(z)| z \rangle$}, where $d_i(z)$ is in general a complex number, and \hbox{$P_i| z \rangle=| z'\rangle$} for some $\ket{z'}\in\mathcal{B}$ depending on $i$ and $z$.
 The $i=0$ permutation operator will be reserved to the identity operator, that is, $P_0 =\mathbb{1}$.
-Armed with these notations, the action of a generalized permutation operator $\Pi_i$ on a basis state $\ket{z}$ is given by \hbox{$D_i P_i | z \rangle = d_i(z')| z' \rangle$}, where $z'$ depends on both the state $z$ and the operator index $i$.
+Equipped with these notations, the action of a generalized permutation operator $\Pi_i$ on a basis state $\ket{z}$ is given by \hbox{$D_i P_i | z \rangle = d_i(z')| z' \rangle$}, where $z'$ depends on both the state $z$ and the operator index $i$.
 We note that any Hamiltonian can be readily cast in the above form~\cite{pmr}.
-This representation, in terms of generalized permutation operators, was recently introduced in the context of quantum Monte Carlo simulations~\cite{ODE,ODE2,pmr}.

 At this point, we write each diagonal operator, $D_i(t)$, in Eq.~\eqref{eq:basic} as an exponential sum in $t$, that is, \beq D_i(t)=\sum_{k=1}^{K_i} \e^{i \Lambda_i^{(k)} t} D_i^{(k)} \,, \eeq where both $\Lambda_i^{(k)}$ and $D_i^{(k)}$ are (generally complex-valued) diagonal matrices and $K_i$ denotes the number of terms in the decomposition of $D_i$.
 (For more details as to how to carry out this decomposition efficiently, see Refs.~\cite{expSum1,expSum2,doi:10.1063/1.2873123}.)
-Thus, $V(t)$ can be written as \beq V(t) = \sum_{i=1}^M \sum_{k=1}^{K} \e^{i \Lambda_i^{(k)} t} D_i^{(k)} P_i \eeq (for simplicity, hereafter we fix $K_i=K$ $\forall i$, though this assumption can be easily removed).
+Thus, $V(t)$ can be written as \beq V(t) = \sum_{i=0}^M \sum_{k=1}^{K} \e^{i \Lambda_i^{(k)} t} D_i^{(k)} P_i \eeq where, for simplicity, hereafter we fix $K_i=K$ $\forall i$, though this assumption can be easily removed.
+With this expansion of $V(t)$, we can write the interaction-picture Hamiltonian $H_I(t)$ as